 What is AIML?

 AIML is remarkably versatile.
-It is used in not only the gaming industry, but also education, marketing, and e-commerce.
-There's a good chance you have interacted with bots in, for example, lead generation processes where you answer a set of questions and in return get information or even products delivered to you.
+It is used not only in the gaming industry but also in education, marketing, and e-commerce.
+There's a good chance you have interacted with bots in, for example, lead generation processes where you answer a set of questions and, in return, get information or even products delivered to you.
 Customer service is another business-oriented application that harnesses the potential of bots by providing answers to frequently asked questions or redirecting to human agents according to the customer’s answers.

 <aiml>